iyyel/fio/README.md

 <!-- [![Celestial Outbreak][product-screenshot]](https://github.com/iyyel/fio) -->

 **FIO** is a type-safe, highly concurrent and asynchronous library for F# that is based on principles from pure functional programming.
-It provides a construct known as the IO monad for handling functions with side effects.
-It is a highly concurrent and efficient library using the concept of "green threads" also known as "fibers".
+It provides a construct known as the IO monad for handling expressions with side effects.
+It uses the concept of "green threads" also known as "fibers" to provide a high level of efficient concurrency.

 **FIO** is an attempt creating a similar environment to that of [ZIO](https://zio.dev/) for Scala. **FIO** is both inspired by
 [ZIO](https://zio.dev/) and [Cats Effect](https://typelevel.org/cats-effect/).